-This work experimentally demonstrates for the first time the dependence of the degree of entanglement of annihilation photons on the type of the material in which the positron annihilates, and presents the capability of newly developed J-PET scanner to image the quantum correlation of annihilation photons.
-Figs. 2(a) and 2(b) show photographs of the J-PET scanner developed and constructed by the J-PET group (35-38).
-The technical details of the J-PET scanner and the annihilation chamber are outlined in the Methods section.
+This work experimentally demonstrates the dependence of the degree of entanglement of annihilation photons on the type of the material in which the positron annihilates and presents the capability of the newly developed J-PET scanner to image the quantum correlation of annihilation photons.
+Figure 2 (A and B) shows photographs of the J-PET scanner developed and constructed by the J-PET group (35-38).
+The technical details of the J-PET scanner and the annihilation chamber are outlined in Materials and Methods.
 In this section, we highlight the key features that set J-PET apart from the current PET scanners and make it capable of imaging quantum entanglement of annihilation photons.
 The J-PET scanner is built from plastic scintillator strips arranged axially with the photomultiplier readout at the ends.
-Application of plastic scintillators, instead of crystals used in the state-of-the-art PET systems, and the application of dedicated triggerless data acquisition system are the two crucial novelties enabling efficient detection of events in which both photons from $e^+e^- \rightarrow 2\gamma$ annihilation undergoes Compton scattering.
-In plastic scintillators 511 keV annihilation photons interact via Compton scattering only (fraction of photoelectric effect is at the order of $10^{-5}$ (35)), and triggerless acquisition enables simultaneous detection of 4 interactions due to annihilation and scattered photons.
-Contrary to the state-of-the-art PET systems in which signal processing and acquisition are confined to two interactions only (39, 40).
-The registration of Compton scattered photons is mandatory for the determination of the annihilation photon's polarization.
+The application of plastic scintillators, instead of crystals used in the state-of-the-art PET systems, and the application of dedicated triggerless data acquisition system are the two crucial novelties enabling efficient detection of events in which both photons from $e^+e^- \rightarrow 2\gamma$ annihilation undergo Compton scattering.
+In plastic scintillators, 511-keV annihilation photons interact via Compton scattering only (the fraction of photoelectric effect is at the order of $10^{-5}$ ) (35), and triggerless acquisition enables simultaneous detection of four interactions due to annihilation and scattered photons.
+Contrary to the state-of-the-art PET systems in which signal processing and acquisition are confined to two interactions only (39, 40), the registration of Compton-scattered photons is mandatory for the determination of the annihilation photon's polarization.

-The linear polarization of the $i^{th}$ annihilation photon is determined using equation (1) (22, 23).
-A typical topology of events used in this study is superimposed on the photograph of the scanner
+The linear polarization of the ith annihilation photon is determined using Eq.
+1 (22, 23).
+A typical topology of events used in this study is superimposed on the photograph of the scanner (Fig. 2A)